Advent Convertible and Income Fund (NYSE:AVK) to Issue $0.12 Monthly Dividend

 Advent Convertible and Income Fund (NYSE:AVK – Get Free Report) declared a monthly dividend on Monday, June 3rd, Zacks reports.
-Investors of record on Friday, June 14th will be paid a dividend of 0.117 per share by the investment management company on Friday, June 28th.
-This represents a $1.40 annualized dividend and a dividend yield of 11.63%.
-The ex-dividend date is Friday, June 14th.
+Stockholders of record on Friday, June 14th will be given a dividend of 0.117 per share by the investment management company on Friday, June 28th.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 11.62%.
+The ex-dividend date of this dividend is Friday, June 14th.

 About Advent Convertible and Income Fund